Ellen White's Bible Omissions

 Omission #1 - Desolation of the Earth

-In the Great Controversy, Mrs. White describes the destruction of the wicked at the Second Coming of Christ as follows:
+In the Great Controversy, Mrs. White describes the destruction of the wicked at the Second Coming of Christ, quoting from Isaiah 24 to make her point:

 In the above quote, Isaiah 24:6 has been highlighted in bold.
 Notice below how the verse reads in the KJV Bible: